University of Arkansas at Pine Bluff: History

 The University of Arkansas at Pine Bluff was authorized in 1873 by the Reconstruction-era legislature as the Branch Normal College and opened in 1875 with Joseph Carter Corbin principal.
 A historically black college, it was nominally part of the "normal" (education) department of Arkansas Industrial University, later the University of Arkansas.
 It was operated separately as part of a compromise to get a college for black students, as the state maintained racial segregation well into the 20th century.
 (Although the University of Arkansas at Fayetteville was integrated when it opened in 1872, it soon became segregated after the end of Reconstruction and didn't start desegregation until 1948.)
 It later was designated as a land-grant college under the 1890 federal amendments to Morrill Land-Grant Acts.
 As Congress had originally established the land grant colleges to provide education to all qualified students in a state, in 1890 it required states maintaining segregated systems to establish a separate land-grant university for blacks as well as whites.

 In 1927, the school severed its ties with the University of Arkansas and became Arkansas Agricultural, Mechanical & Normal College (Arkansas AM&N).
 It moved to its current campus location in 1929.

 In the mid-1950s AM&N administrators asked students not to support civil rights causes perceived as radical by Arkansas politicians as they feared getting their funding cut by the state.
 John B. Pickhart, an alumnus of the University of Arkansas, Fayetteville, wrote that therefore AM&N being in Pine Bluff "might actually have slowed development of an integration movement" for that community.

+On June 2, 1958, Martin Luther King Jr. delivered the commencement address at Arkansas Agriculture, Mechanical & Normal College (now the University of Arkansas at Pine Bluff) before 233 graduates and drew in over 1,000 guests.

+College president Lawrence A. Davis Sr. invited Dr. King, in recognition of his work with the Montgomery Bus Boycott, despite receiving death threats amid the charged climate during the Civil Rights Movement.
+Davis chose Dr. King to address the graduating class for his distinctive leadership and described him as "a new type of mass leader, one of the most interesting, unique, and effective people on the scene today."

+Dr. King urged the graduates to challenge racial segregation through nonviolent means and foster unity.
+He declared, "Through the use of nonviolence, understanding, and goodwill, we will achieve desegregation and integration.
+After we are brought together physically, we will come together spiritually because men will see that it is right and natural.
+We believe that we are on God's side and that God is with us."